Pick Up Dropped Fruit

 Plant Cover Crops

 As areas of the vegetable garden become empty, protect the soil over the winter and add organic matter by planting a cover crop.
-Annual rye grows quickly and can be planted as late as mid-fall.
-It usually dies over the winters in New England, but still provides some protection from soil erosion.
-Winter rye planted in September or even early October will also grow until the ground freezes.
+Annual rye grows quickly and can be planted through September in northern areas; through October in southern parts of our region.
+It usually dies over the winter in New England, which makes it easier to deal with in spring, but still provides some protection from soil erosion.
+Oats are another hardy choice that usually winter kill, but need to be planted in late summer or early fall for best coverage.
+Winter rye planted as late as October will also grow until the ground freezes.
 It survives the winter and is tilled under in early spring, as soon as the ground can be worked.
 Crops can be planted 2 to 3 weeks after it's tilled in.

 Pick Winter Squash When Ripe